PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 Our well dressed travelling man slowed to a stop, and turned around.
 He could see the strange two with the cow.
 He was behind them.
 The cow faced him however.

 He took a few steps towards them.
 They were silent.
 He stopped a little too far away; giving them adequate space.
 He introduced his presence with a polite cough.
 They turned around.
-The man bowed slightly, moderately spreading his hands as a gesture of openness.
+The man bowed slightly, moderately spreading his hands; a gesture of openness.

 “Greetings.” he said smiling shyly, more shyly than his snappy clothes and confident posture would suggest.